-- 1. The degree of Bachelor of Social Science may be awarded as a Pass degree or as an Honours degree.
-Three classes of Honours are awarded: Class 1 and Class 2 in two Divisions and Class 3. - 2.
-No student may enrol in the Bachelor of Social Science degree course at the same time as he/she is enrolled in any other degree or diploma course at this University or elsewhere. - 3.
-(1) In any year of study, students must enrol in subjects carrying a minimum of 60 credit points, unless they require less than that number to complete the requirements for the degree.
+1. The degree of Bachelor of Social Science may be awarded as a Pass degree or as an Honours degree.
+Three classes of Honours are awarded: Class 1 and Class 2 in two Divisions and Class 3.

+2. No student may enrol in the Bachelor of Social Science degree course at the same time as he/she is enrolled in any other degree or diploma course at this University or elsewhere.

+3. (1) In any year of study, students must enrol in subjects carrying a minimum of 60 credit points, unless they require less than that number to complete the requirements for the degree.
 (2) In their first year of study, students will not be permitted to enrol in subjects within the degree program carrying more than 120 credit points; in subsequent years, they may enrol in subjects carrying up to 60 credit points in any one session.

-- 4. A student enrolling in a subject must satisfy the prerequisite and corequisite requirements in that subject. - 5.
-In order to obtain credit points for a subject, a student must in that subject: - (1) attend the prescribed lectures, seminars, tutorials and laboratory classes - (2) complete satisfactorily any assignments prescribed - (3) pass any prescribed examinations. - 6.
-Subjects offered by other faculties may, with the permission of the subject authority, also be counted towards the degree. - 7.
-An applicant from another faculty or university seeking advanced standing in the BSocSc degree course must submit in writing to the Faculty a statement of the subjects concerned and the remaining subjects he/she wishes to complete for the degree.
+A student enrolling in a subject must satisfy the prerequisite and corequisite requirements in that subject.

+5. In order to obtain credit points for a subject, a student must in that subject:

+(1) attend the prescribed lectures, seminars, tutorials and laboratory classes

+(3) pass any prescribed examinations.

+6. Subjects offered by other faculties may, with the permission of the subject authority, also be counted towards the degree.

+7. An applicant from another faculty or university seeking advanced standing in the BSocSc degree course must submit in writing to the Faculty a statement of the subjects concerned and the remaining subjects he/she wishes to complete for the degree.
 Permission to enrol in Upper Level subjects for such applicants requires the agreement of the appropriate subject authority that equivalent prerequisites have been completed.
 Faculty shall then determine the number of credit points (if any) to be granted and the remainder of the applicant's program for the degree.
-Advanced standing will not be granted for subjects completed more than ten years before the date of admission of the applicant. - 8.
-A student enrolled in the combined Social Science/Law course who does not wish to proceed to the combined degree BSocSc LLB may apply to transfer to the BSocSc degree program with credit for all subjects completed. - 9.
-In special circumstances, Faculty, on the recommendation of the subject authority, may vary the requirements of any of these rules in a particular case.
+Advanced standing will not be granted for subjects completed more than ten years before the date of admission of the applicant.

+8. A student enrolled in the combined Social Science/Law course who does not wish to proceed to the combined degree BSocSc LLB may apply to transfer to the BSocSc degree program with credit for all subjects completed.

+9. In special circumstances, Faculty, on the recommendation of the subject authority, may vary the requirements of any of these rules in a particular case.

-- 10. To qualify for the award of the degree at Pass level a student must obtain over no fewer than six sessions of study, a minimum of 360 credit points in approved subjects. - 11.
-The 360 credit points shall include 120 credit points obtained in Level I subjects including: - (1) a minimum of 60 credit points offered by schools, departments, units or programs administratively within the Faculty of Arts and Social Sciences which shall include 30 credit points in SLSP1000 Introduction to Social Science and Policy and SLSP1001 Introduction to Research and Information Management - (2) no more than 30 Level I credit points in any one school or department - 12.
-The 360 credit points shall also include: - (1) 90 credit points obtained by completing the following subjects: - SLSP2000 Social and Economic Theory and Policy - SLSP2001 Research Methods and Statistical Applications - SLSP2002 Social Science and Policy Case Studies - SLSP3000 Advanced Research Methods - SLSP3001 Applied Statistics and Computing in the Social Sciences - SLSP3002 Social Science and Policy Project - (2) an approved major in one of the following:
+10. To qualify for the award of the degree at Pass level a student must obtain over no fewer than six sessions of study, a minimum of 360 credit points in approved subjects.

+11. The 360 credit points shall include 120 credit points obtained in Level I subjects including:

+(1) a minimum of 60 credit points offered by schools, departments, units or programs administratively within the Faculty of Arts and Social Sciences which shall include 30 credit points in SLSP1001 Introduction to Research and Information Management and either SLSP1000 Introduction to Social Science and Policy or SLSP1002 Introduction to Policy Analysis

+(2) no more than 30 Level I credit points in any one school or department.

+12. The 360 credit points shall also include:

+(1) 90 credit points obtained by completing the following subjects:

+SLSP2000Social and Economic Theory and PolicySLSP2001Research Methods in the Social SciencesSLSP2002Policy Analysis Case StudiesSLSP3000Research for PolicySLSP3001Quantitative Social ResearchSLSP3002Social Science and Policy Project

+(2) an approved major in one of the following:

-Computer Science\, Economic History, Economics, Geography, History, Human Resource Management, Industrial Relations, Mathematics\, Philosophy, Political Science, Psychology, Science and Technology Studies, Sociology, Spanish and Latin American Studies (History Stream) or, with the approval of the course authority, another major sequence offered by the Faculty
+Computer Science, Economic History, Economics, Geography, History, Human Resource Management, Industrial Relations, Mathematics, Philosophy, Political Science, Psychology, Science and Technology Studies, Sociology, Spanish and Latin American Studies (History Stream) or, with the approval of the course authority, another major sequence offered by the Faculty